 There are a LOT of tiny home support groups on the internet.
 One of the more established sites is for 501c3 public charity non-profit Tiny House Alliance USA which has information on certifying and insuring tiny homes as well as tracking codes and news about tiny homes.
 They also list resources that include architectural services, design and manufacturing and engineering services, legal services, as well as listings of villages and builders.
-Much of the information about Colorado came out in 2018.

 Recreational vehicles or Tiny Homes on Wheels (THOW) are not covered by building codes.
 Use of an RV or THOW as a permanent dwelling is “typically illegal” in Colorado according to nolo.com a legal advice site, though a THOW may be treated like a “mobile home” if it is “permanently affixed to the ground, hooked up to utilities and otherwise meets safety standards.